peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

  least-significant bits of its two's-complement form as a 64-bit signed integer.
 * `float ToSingle()`<br>
- Converts this value to a 32-bit floating-point number.
+ Converts this value to a 32-bit binary floating-point number.
 * `String toString()`<br>
  Converts this object to a text string.